 Changes to child protection legislation

 The Children and Young People (Safety and Support) Act 2025 received Royal Assent on 12 June 2025.
 This marks the start of an implementation period before the new Act commences on a date to be fixed by proclamation.
-We are working towards this being two years.
+We are working towards commencement in 2027.
 This will allow for substantial engagement and collaboration before the new Act commences.
 During this time the Children and Young People (Safety) Act 2017 remains in place.

 The legislation represents a foundation and framework to facilitate transformational and sustainable change across the child protection and family support system, further enhancing the lives of children, young people and their families.
 The new Act seeks to strengthen the system in a way that reflects community values and expectations while reinforcing the collective efforts required to support all children.